Skip to content Skip to footer navigation

 What air fryers does Kmart sell?

-The Anko range currently includes six air fryers.
-Kmart's range does vary, with models being introduced and discontinued throughout the year.
+The Anko range currently includes nine air fryers.
+The range does vary, with models being introduced and discontinued throughout the year, which is why we've currently reviewed four models.
+These units are also available in Target stores.

 • 9L twin air fryer: $119